Larry Nassar Pleads Guilty to Seven Counts of Sexual Abuse

 AP Photo/Paul Sancya

 Former U.S. Gymnastics team doctor Larry Nassar pleaded guilty to seven counts of first-degree criminal sexual conduct in Ingham County (Mich.)
 Circuit Court on Wednesday.
-He faces an indeterminate sentence of 25 to 40 years for each of the seven accounts.
+He faces an indeterminate sentence of 25 to 40 years for each of the seven counts.

 Nassar, 54, had been accused of molesting young athletes while working with the U.S. gymnastics team and Michigan State University.
-Some of the victims cited in the accounts were between 13 to 15 years old while others were under the age of 13.
+Some of the victims cited in the counts were between 13 to 15 years old while others were under the age of 13.

 U.S. Olympians Gabby Douglas, Aly Raisman and McKayla Maroney have all come forward as victims of Nassar's abuse.